bruceravel/demeter/documentation/Artemis/feff/paths.rst

 (R)\|, Re[|chi| (R)], and Im[|chi| (R)].
 The k-weight selected in the Plot window is used to make the plot of paths.

-Right clicking on an entry in the paths list will post a menu.
+:mark:`rightclick,..` Right clicking on an entry in the paths list will post a menu.
 The first item on the menu opens a dialog window with more details about the geomtery of the selected scattering path.
-In the following figure, the selected path (0006) was right-clicked on, opening the dialog depicted below.
+In the following figure, the selected path (0006) was :mark:`rightclick,..` right-clicked on, opening the dialog depicted below.

 The other context menu options are used to set the path select on the